54.8% of the resident workers (All industries) in the King Island Council area have qualifications, compared to 59.9% for Tasmania.

 Education is an essential means of building the knowledge and skill levels of the labour force, which is a key factor in achieving future economic and social development.

-The level of educational attainment for King Island Council area's resident workforce relates to a number of factors including:
+The level of educational attainment for the King Island Council area's resident workforce relates to a number of factors including:

 - The age structure of the resident workforce;